Workers' Compensation Insurance Calculator

 Workers' compensation insurance is one of the few small business insurance coverages regulated at the state level.
 In most states, employers must provide workers’ compensation benefits even if they only have one full-time employee.

-The policy covers medical treatment and disability benefits related to your employees' workplace accidents and related illnesses.
+The workers' comp policy covers medical treatment and disability benefits resulting from your employees' workplace accidents and related illnesses.
 If an employee has a temporary or total disability from a workplace injury, workers’ comp helps offset their lost wages.

-What are the key factors in calculating my workers' comp premium?
+What are the key factors in calculating workers' comp premium?

-When insurance companies calculate your workers’ compensation costs, they look at a few factors:
+When insurance companies calculate your workers’ compensation insurance cost, they look at a few factors:

-Each factor becomes a number that they use in a formula to calculate workers' comp premiums:
+Each factor becomes a number that they use in a formula to calculate workers' comp premium:

 Workers' compensation premium calculation formula